open-education-hub/operating-systems/content/chapters/io/lab/content/remote-io.md

 - one to the [File Descriptors section](https://open-education-hub.github.io/operating-systems/Lab/IO/file-descriptors) of this lab
 - another one to the [File Handling section](https://open-education-hub.github.io/operating-systems/Lab/IO/file-handlers)

-Now our browser needs to **know** what to with data coming from two sources.
+Now our browser needs to **know** what to do with data coming from two sources.
 In addition, the server also needs to maintain information about our 2 tabs so it can send the correct data to each of them.
 Therefore, each tab establishes a different **connection** to the server.
 All communication between the tab and the site occurs within this connection.